a-tabaza/ltr/README.md

 - Use the textual features effectively
 - Use uv instead of pip for everything in this project
 - _Maybe_ distributed training

+# Notes:
+1. KGRec does not have the original track titles as far as I can tell, unless I missed it, the tracks are only linked through track IDs.
+I have the tags for some songs, and descriptions for all of them, I'd like to find a way to reverse this, maybe NER and some sort of fuzzy matching with entity disambiguation?
+This is not a priority but I'd like to do it at some point.

 # References (everything I've read so far and will read)
 - [Beyond Matrix Factorization: Using hybrid features for user-business recommendations](https://engineeringblog.yelp.com/2022/04/beyond-matrix-factorization-using-hybrid-features-for-user-business-recommendations.html)